College Access, Success Symposium empowers educators at flagship TGR Learning Lab

 Visitors entering the doors of the flagship TGR Learning Lab on Thursday, October 24 shifted from eager fifth-graders heading toward the end of their week in the Day Program to dedicated educators excited to gain information, connections and resources to better prepare their students for success.
 The 5thannual College Access and Success Symposium united educators across Southern California and beyond.

 With more than 15 sessions to choose from the symposium covered a variety of higher education-related topics from applications and admissions to understanding financial aid and empowering students to stand out.
-With more than 150 educators in attendance, many sessions were at full capacity.
+Many sessions were at full capacity as more than 150 educators in attendance filled classrooms.

 “We got to learn about different opportunities that students in our area have for [accessing] higher education and not just that but different strategies that we can utilize, as educators, to help empower them, said Josh Perez, who is part of California State University, Fullerton’s GEAR UP program.